MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - [Optional diagnostic data for Office](optional-diagnostic-data.md)
 - [Using the Diagnostic Data Viewer with Office](https://support.office.com/article/cf761ce9-d805-4c60-a339-4e07f3182855)

-If you’re the admin for your organization, you might also be interested in the following:
+If you're the admin for your organization, you might also be interested in the following:

 - [Overview of privacy controls for Office 365 ProPlus](overview-privacy-controls.md)
 - [Use policy settings to manage privacy controls for Office 365 ProPlus](manage-privacy-controls.md)